 The type of shoplifting charge brought against you could range in severity from a misdemeanor to felony depending on certain factors of your situation.
 Typically, the value of the items you are suspected of stealing or attempting to steal will determine the severity of the charges.
 As with most criminal charges, the more severe the allegation, the more severe the consequences could be in the event of a conviction.

 Creating a defense

 No matter how the charges for shoplifting came about, you have the right to defend yourself against the allegations.
 In order to determine your best courses of action for doing so, you may wish to obtain reliable legal information regarding your defense options.
 Speaking with a Texas attorney may allow you to gain specific insight into your case as well as gain a useful advocate.
-Contact Milam & Fanning, PLLC online or call (254) 237-5602 to schedule a free initial consultation with a criminal defense attorney serving Lorena, Waco, and McLennan County.
+Contact Milam & Fanning, PLLC online or call (254) 237-5602 to schedule an initial consultation with a criminal defense attorney serving Lorena, Waco, and McLennan County.